 Designating a Scenic Bikeway

-There is a multi-step process to designate a Scenic Bikeway.
+There is a proposed multi-step process to designate a Scenic Bikeway.

 Step one

 Any individual may nominate a route using an online form.
-Routes should be contiguous, fully constructed and be comfortable places to ride bikes.
+Routes should be contiguous, fully constructed and be pleasant routes for riding bikes.
 Nominations will require a map of the proposed route, information on how to access the route, photos and a description of the scenic, cultural, historic and/or recreational value of that route.

 Step two

-Proponents of selected routes will make presentations to Parks staff, advisory task force members and local experts with knowledge of the proposed route’s area.
-Presentations will be approximately 10-20 minutes long and held virtually.
+Proponents of selected routes will make presentations to State Parks staff and advisory task force members.
+Presentations will be 10-20 minutes long and held virtually.

 Step three